How do I Appeal?

 Request to delay hearing:

-The Board Secretary requires you to mail or fax a letter, with a “documentation of necessity”, or proof why it necessary to delay a hearing.
-For example: a doctors note or a travel itinerary.
+The Board Secretary requires you to send an email to BFPE@ct.gov with a “documentation of necessity”, or proof why it necessary to delay a hearing.
+For example: a doctor's note or a travel itinerary.

-You will need to mail or fax, the reason why, including proof or a "documentation of necessity".
+You will need to email the reason why, including proof or a "documentation of necessity".
 Letters or email received within 24 hours of the hearing will not be considered.
 The Board Secretary will decide if your case will be rescheduled or if you need to continue with the current date.